Trail Ridge: Peat layer

-Another core sample (H2 53) from the Trail Ridge Ore Body in Clay County produced a 28.5 cm thick layer of brown coal (lignite) from under 10.1 m of sand.
+A core sample in Clay County produced a 28.5 cm thick layer of brown coal (lignite) from under 10.1 m of sand.
 The core contained compressed plant leaves and other structures.
 The lower 5 cm had very thin (1 mm) layers of sand.
-Layers of charcoal and sand were also present at about 17 cm below the top of the lignite.
+Layers of charcoal and sand were present at about 17 cm below the top of the lignite.
 The composition of the vegetation represented in the lignite changed over time.
-The top 8 cm consisted of a Gordonia (loblolly-bay) - Taxodium (cypress) - grass pollen assemblage, the middle 13 cm consisted of a Gordonia and shrub pollen assemblage, while the bottom 7 cm consisted of a Cyrilla (titi) - Sphagnum (moss) - grass - sedge pollen or spore assemblage.
+The top 8 cm consisted of a Gordonia grass pollen assemblage, the middle 13 cm consisted of a Gordonia and shrub pollen assemblage, while the bottom 7 cm consisted of a Cyrilla (titi) - Sphagnum (moss) - grass - sedge pollen or spore assemblage.
 Wax Myrtle pollen was abundant throughout the lignite.
 The relative abundance of different types pollen in the core is interpreted to mean that the swamp started as a Cyrilla shrub swamp with a closed canopy and abundant grasses and/or sedges.
 This eventually transitioned to a shrub swamp, and later to a tree/shrub swamp with an open canopy and abundant grasses and sedges.
-The initial assemblage of titi, wax myrtle, grasses, sedges, and sphagnum moss is still common in swamps on the Coastal Plain in Florida and Georgia.
+The initial assemblage of titi, wax myrtle, grasses, sedges, and sphagnum moss is still common in swamps on the coastal plain in Florida and Georgia.
 Periodic fires suppressed some species relative to others, shaping the composition of the swamp.
 Titi, wax myrtle, and holly shrubs eventually closed in the canopy, reducing herbaceous plants in the middle period.
 Cyrilla also declined as the swamp transitioned to a shrub swamp.
 Another transition came at 8 cm from the top of the lignite.
 Loblolly-bay and various heathers appeared in the swamp followed by cypress and black gum late in the period.
 The cypress and black gum never dominated, however, and the swamp appears to have retained a partially open canopy up to the end.

-Based on consideration of how much compaction peat would have to undergo to produce lignite, and of measurements of the accumulation rate of peat in the Okefenokee Swamp, Rich calculated that the swamp that produced the lignite sampled in the H2 53 core existed for about 1,400 years before being buried by the migrating dune line that became Trail Ridge.
+Based on consideration of how much compaction peat would have to undergo to produce lignite, and of measurements of the accumulation rate of peat in the Okefenokee Swamp, Rich calculated that the swamp that produced the lignite sampled in the core existed for about 1,400 years before being buried by the migrating dune line that became Trail Ridge.